seven-vector-databases/seven-vector-databases.github.io/src/part-main/day3-pinecone.md

 **No joins or aggregations.** Pinecone is not a general-purpose database.
 There is no way to group results, compute aggregates or join across indexes.
 If your use case requires these, you will need a second system alongside Pinecone.

-**Index deletion on recreation.** Unlike MongoDB where you can clear documents while preserving the index, deleting a Pinecone index removes everything.
+**Index deletion on recreation.** Deleting a Pinecone index removes everything.
 If you need to reload data, you either upsert into the existing index or delete and recreate it.
 The `upsert` approach is preferable for production since it avoids downtime.

 **Serverless vs pod-based indexes.** The free tier uses serverless indexes, which are optimized for variable workloads and scale to zero when idle.
 Pod-based indexes offer more predictable latency for high-throughput production workloads but come at a fixed cost.
 For most use cases serverless is the right starting point.